ramkumarpj/project-four/README.md

 ## Project Four

-For Project 4, you will work with your group to solve, analyze, or visualize a problem using machine learning (ML) with the other technologies we’ve learned.
+For Project 4, you will work with your group to solve, analyze, or visualize a problem using machine learning models (MLM) with the other technologies we’ve learned.
 Prepare a 15-minute data deep dive or infrastructure review that shows machine learning in the context of what we’ve already learned.

 ## Background